Ideal for Winter Season

 If you thought you had seen perfection already, just wait until what today has in store for you.

 The Wayag Islands are without a doubt the most visually pleasing attraction in Raja Ampat.
-Laid out like a maze of green islands, the water causeways are quiet and relaxing as you cruise between unspoilt and barely touched islands.
+Laid out like droplets of green emeralds surrounded by verdigris waters, the channels are tranquil as you cruise between unspoilt and barely touched islands.

 Finding your own private beach is not hard and in no time at all your crew will anchor down so you can head ashore and relax on the pure white sandy beaches until your heart’s content.
 A lunch of freshly prepared refreshments will gear you up for the second half of your stay in the Wayag Islands.

 There’s plenty of room on the waves so if you get bored of lounging around on a picture postcard beach the time will come to get out the toys again.
-Paddleboats, jet skis and canoes are all great activities to enjoy on these waters as well as a spot of snorkelling to see the underwater company.
+Paddle boards, jet skis and kayaks are all great activities to enjoy on these waters as well as a spot of snorkeling to see the underwater marine life up close.

 - Day 10